theBhavikJoshi/vVents-Assignment/README.md

 To view all the stored transaction, visit [vVents-Backend-Live Stored Transactions](https://vvents-backend.herokuapp.com/transactions)

 ### Note: I haven't given much importance towards the UI, because of the time.
 I have kept UI as minimal and usable as I could have.

+### Note: I have used the Javascript version of the Moltin API irrespective of the normal URL version.
+    Requests Were Like this : 'const cart = Moltin.Cart.Items();'

+#### Payments has been done using Stripe Payment gateway.

 ## Screenshots